 7 Chinese Songs for Kids That Your Inner Child Will Love to Learn

-But even if you don’t take on a role that requires interaction with kids, learning Chinese with children’s songs can be a fun way to immerse yourself in relatively easy Chinese.
+Listening to Chinese songs for kids can be a fun way to immerse yourself in relatively easy Chinese.

 - 1. 两只老虎 (Liǎng zhī Lǎohǔ, “Two Tigers”)